 How are layered lehenga skirts made?

 Depending on the fabric and embellishments, the delicate sewing of a lehenga choli dupatta set and a ghagra choli takes at least twenty days.
-Hand-stitched and hand-woven Lehengas take longer to complete because of their intricate craftsmanship.
+Hand-stitched and hand-woven layered lehenga for women takes even longer to complete because of their intricate craftsmanship.
 Communities specializing in designing lehengas may have specific jobs assigned to them as part of the production process.
-Lehengas make a staple wedding outfit, irrespective of whether it's for the brides or the bridesmaids.
+Whether it’s a layered chaniya choli or a traditional lehenga, these outfits make a staple wedding choice, perfect for brides and bridesmaids alike.

 Difference between a lehenga and ghagra: